shriphani/blog/_src/About.md

 </article>
 # Personal

-I am Shriphani Palakodety.
-I am a computer scientist based in San Francisco, CA.
+Shriphani Palakodety is a computer scientist based in Palo Alto, CA.
+He earned the M.S. at Carnegie Mellon University specializing in artificial intelligence.
+His expertise involves bringing high-quality solutions from the research lab into production.

 This blog is focused on interesting ideas in computing, math, AI, machine learning and statistics.

-I typically post once a month.
+The typical frequency is about a month.

 # Professional